fastly/fanout-compute-js-demo/README.md

 listening on that channel.
 The `client` now handles the WebSocket message received from the server, by updating local state and UI.

-Publishing messages to the publisher is not limited to during the process of a WebSocket message, though the `origin` program in this application does not perform them outside this process.
-In fact, any application that knows your publisher secret may publish messages at any time.
+Publishing messages is not limited to during the processing of a WebSocket message.
+Although the `origin` program in this example application does not perform them outside this process, any application that knows the publisher secret may publish messages at any time.
 Because the `GRIP_URL` encodes this secret, you need to keep it safe and treat it as you would any other access token.